 A group (box) in an Ecopath model may be a group of (ecologically) related species, a single species, or a single size/age group of a given species.
-See Defining the system? for more about defining groups.
+See Defining the system for more about defining groups.

 In a model, the energy input and output of all living groups must be balanced.
-The basic Ecopath equation includes only the production of a box (see Eq.
-1?).
+The basic Ecopath equation includes only the production of a box (see Mortality for a prey is consumption for a predator).
 Here production equals predation + catches + net migration + accumulated biomass + other mortality.
 When balancing the energy balance of a box, other flows should be considered.
-After the ?missing? parameters have been estimated so as to ensure mass balance between groups energy balance is ensured within each group using the equation
+After the 'missing' parameters have been estimated so as to ensure mass balance between groups energy balance is ensured within each group using the equation